 - a.
-Gasfitter (Class A): commonly referred to as Commercial / Industrial - b.
-Domestic Gasfitter (Class B)
+Domestic Gasfitter (Class B) - b.
+Gasfitter (Class A): commonly referred to as Commercial / Industrial

 Gasfitters install, inspect, repair and maintain gas lines and gas equipment such as meters, regulators, heating units and appliances in residential, commercial and industrial establishments.
 This also includes testing and replacing defective equipment, attending to gas-escape calls and assisting in the investigation of gas fires and explosions, advising clients on safety features and maintenance of gas units, converting cars or appliances to use natural gas fuels, preparing work reports, reading and interpreting drawings and blueprints.